-In this work we introduced MD-Max-Sum, the first incomplete privacy-preserving DCOP algorithm that is also collusion-secure.
-It is an implementation of Max-Sum in the mediated model of computation.
-It preserves topology, constraint, decision, and partial agent privacy.
-We analyzed the security and correctness of the algorithm and, using extensive experimentation, demonstrated its characteristics, its advantages over the only other collusion-secure DCOP algorithm, PC-Syncbb, and its viability.
+In this work, we introduced MD-MAX-SUM, the first incomplete privacypreserving DCOP algorithm that is also collusion-secure.
+It is an implementation of MAX-SUM in the mediated model of computation.
+It preserves topology, 1075 constraint, and decision privacy.
+We analyzed the security and correctness of the algorithm and, using extensive experimentation, demonstrated its characteristics, its advantages over the only other collusion-secure DCOP algorithm, PC-SYNCBB, and its viability.